-On August 16, 2022, the Bank, through its Trust Banking Group (TBG), launched the Metro Clean Energy Equity Feeder Fund.
+On August 16, 2021, the Bank, through its Trust Banking Group (TBG), launched the Metro Multi-Themed Equity Fund of Funds (the Fund).

 The TBG's principal place of business is at the 16th Floor, Metrobank Center, 35th Street corner 7th Avenue, Bonifacio Global City, Taguig City.